-We need a global financial registry recording the beneficial owners of the world’s financial securities.
+We need a global asset registry recording the beneficial owners of the world’s financial and real assets.
 Such a registry would make it possible to not only reduce tax evasion, but also curb money laundering, monitor international capital flows, fight kleptocracy, and better measure inequality.

 - Sanctions for offshore tax havens, transparency at home, New York Times, Gabriel Zucman, 7 April 2016.

-- Un cadastre financier européen et américain serait un bien public mondial, Le Monde, Gabriel Zucman, 6 avril 2016.
+- Un cadastre financier européen et américain serait un bien public mondial, Le Monde, Gabriel Zucman, 6 April 2016.

 There is nothing inherent in globalization that requires that the corporate tax should disappear.
 Tax competition is a choice, but other choices are possible.
 Any country could unilaterally apportion the global profits (or the global tax deficit) of multinational firms proportionally to where they make their sales.
-Any country could unilaterally move to such a system, which would put an end to multinationals’ tax avoidance and tax competition.
+Such a system would put an end to multinationals’ tax avoidance and tax competition.

-- How Corporations and the Wealthy Avoid Taxes (and How to Stop Them), New York Times, Gabriel Zucman, 10 Novembre 2017
+- How Corporations and the Wealthy Avoid Taxes (and How to Stop Them), New York Times, Gabriel Zucman, 10 November 2017.

-- 40 % des profits des multinationales sont délocalisés dans les paradis fiscaux, Le Monde, Gabriel Zucman, 7 Novembre 2017
+- 40 % des profits des multinationales sont délocalisés dans les paradis fiscaux, Le Monde, Gabriel Zucman, 7 November 2017

 - How to stop Trump from creating the world’s biggest tax haven, Le Monde (translated by WorldCrunch), Gabriel Zucman, 11 March 2017.

-- Les Etats-Unis pourraient devenir le plus grand paradis fiscal de la planète, Le Monde, Gabriel Zucman, 8 Mars 2017.
+- Les Etats-Unis pourraient devenir le plus grand paradis fiscal de la planète, Le Monde, Gabriel Zucman, 8 March 2017.

 - Taxing Across Borders: Tracking Personal Wealth and Corporate Profits, Journal of Economic Perspectives, Gabriel Zucman, 2014, 28(4): 121-148.

 Regulating tax havens

 Sanctions can change the incentives of the firms and countries that facilitate financial crimes.
 Banks and law firms found helping tax evasion should be put out of business.
-The United States and the European Union could impose proportional trade tariffs on non-cooperative tax havens.
+The United States and the European Union could apply proportional economic sanctions to non-cooperative tax havens.
 Tax cooperation needs to be put at the center of free-trade talks.

 - Tax evaders exposed: why the super-rich are even richer than we thought, The Guardian, Annette Alstadsæter, Niels Johannesen and Gabriel Zucman, 14 June 2017.